zqfang/QPCR/README.md

 ```

 ### Perform Student's t-test from n independent experiments.
+Note: use `qpcrCalulate.py -m {'bioRep','techRep','dropOut'} ` output results as 'stat' input.
-Note: use `qpcrCalulate.py` output resluts directly. or your own file
+or your own file contained column: `Delta Ct`.
+See example file in `test` folder.

 The following file formats are supported: **xls, xlsx, csv, txt**.